AdobeDocs/commerce-pwa-studio/src/pages/metapackages/index.md

 # Metapackages

-With the introduction of metapackages in PWA Studio 12.1.0 and 12.2.0, you can use them to add new features and sample data to your Open Source or Commerce backends.
-For example, in release 12.1.0, we used the [Open Source metapackage][] to extend the GraphQL schema to include a new mutation and a new field to provide more details for cart item errors.
-You can use these packages to add similar backend functionality to your projects.
+With PWA Studio 12.1.0, you can now use metapackages to extend Magento Open Source backends with new features and sample data.
+As an example, in release 12.1.0 we used the [Open Source metapackage][] to extend the GraphQL schema with a new mutation and a new field providing more information about cart item errors.
+These packages can be used to add similar backend functionality to your projects.

 Available metapackages: